Create your Catalog File

 - An Amazon Web Services (AWS) account: You or someone in your organization will need an AWS account and familiarity with the AWS S3 tools or a willingness to learn about the AWS S3 tools.
 (Details are explained in Set Up Your AWS Account.)
 You will need to execute several AWS commands using the Command Line Interface (CLI) to upload your catalog file to AWS, so that Fire TV can obtain your catalog for integration.
 Amazon recommends using the AWS SDK to automate this process.

-- Onboarding process and setup: It takes two weeks to set up our systems to provide you with a sandbox to test the catalog integration.
+- Onboarding process and setup: It takes two weeks to set up our systems to provide you with an S3 bucket to test the catalog integration.
 Your Amazon business contact will also need to onboard you with the integration process.
 If you do not know who your Amazon business contact is, contact us.

 - Minimal fields for matching: To provide metadata for matching, you must supply some required and additional fields.
 The Title field is required.
-Additional fields (a minimum of 2 but ideally 3 or more) are also required.
+Additional fields (a minimum of two but ideally three or more) are also required.
 The additional fields can include the following: ReleaseYear, Credits (Actor and Director), RuntimeMinutes, SeasonInShow or SeasonID (the SeasonID must reference a valid season), and ShowTitle or ShowID.

 - Scripts to automate the process: The catalog creation and upload process requires multiple steps that can be simplified using automation.
 Consider allocating a developer resource to help script and set up a cron job to automate and simplify this process for your organization.